carla-1234/Clover/README.md

 # Clover
-Have you written the secret posts of your projects and the hackers understood them?
-This program reads the new file format (.cat) ‌The one I made keeps those posts safe
+Have you written the secret posts of your proje